-This section details out the potential environmental impacts of the sub-projects funded by WB under FERP.
+This section details out the potential environmental impacts of the FERP sub-projects.

 4.1.2.
-Environmental Impacts and adequate Mitigation Measures
+Environmental Impacts and Respective Mitigation Measures

 Erosion of embankment slopes

 Impact - The earthworks for the sub-project activities might cause negative impacts in form of erosion on embankment slopes, dust, noise and vibration to disturb the local people.